xiix0/scam/README.md

-You will be the victim of a bizarre joke.
+Today is the last day of your life so far.